ehwest/mdn_qms/Quality_Manual/README.md

 2. SCOPE

-The Quality Management Systems defined in this manual applies to the following activities:
+The Quality Management Systems defined in this manual applies to providing "T1Pal"and CoPilot cloud-based applications to subscribers, specifically including the following activities.

-[Enter the Scope of your organization:  Design, Development, Manufacturing, Distribution, of Product Type]
+* Product Design
+* Product Development
+* Network Operations
+* Customer Care

+By "cloud based" we mean that subscribers are enabled to receive the benefits of certain applications, but do not carry or own any part of the device(s) necessary to deliver features and functions of the product.
+Subscribers are required to provide their own internet (cloud) access arrangements to access the cloud based applications.

 This Quality Manual applies to the following facility:

-Medical Data Networks, LLC

-537 Montridge Ct.,

-Franklin, TN  37067
+Medical Data Networks, LLC.,  537 Montridge Ct., Franklin, TN  37067

 The company has undertaken the following roles: